Starting a Food Forest

 Mature System

 Minimal management beyond harvesting and occasional pruning.
-The system regulates itself.
-Soil biology is rich, water retention is excellent, pest pressure is managed by biodiversity.
+Soil biology is rich, water retention is high, and biodiversity manages pests.

 The Annual Food Gap Problem

-- โข High-calorie annuals: winter squash, potatoes, dry beans, corn
+- โข Winter squash, potatoes, dry beans, corn

 How to Choose Your Site